Skip to content

 Stay Connected

-Get notified when I publish new articles on AI-powered testing, automation strategies, and quality leadership.
-Privacy-first, no spam, unsubscribe anytime.
+Subscribe and get instant access to 50 free AI prompts for software testers — plus new articles on AI-powered testing, automation strategies, and quality leadership.
+No spam, unsubscribe anytime.